|Human Resources Policies

-- SCOPE OF POLICYThe policy addresses the accrual and use of paid sick leave and applies to all full-time benefited employees.
+- SCOPE OF POLICYThis policy addresses the accrual and use of paid sick leave and applies to all eligible employees.

-- Illness or injury: an illness or injury suffered by an eligible employee that renders him/her unable to work or an illness or injury of a family member that requires the eligible employee to miss work to care for said family member.
+- Illness or injury: (1) an illness or injury suffered by an eligible employee that renders them unable to work, or (2) an illness or injury of an immediate family member that requires the eligible employee to take time off to care for the family member.

 - Immediate family member: an eligible employee’s spouse (as defined by law), parent or child.

-- POLICY STATEMENTThis policy addresses the accrual of earned sick leave and use of sick leave for periods of absence related to covered illnesses or injuries sustained by an eligible employee or his/her immediate family member.
+- POLICY STATEMENTThis policy addresses the accrual of sick leave for periods of absence related to covered illnesses or injuries sustained by an eligible employee or their immediate family member.

 - POLICY STANDARDS AND PROCEDURES

-- Sick Leave for Immediate Family Member’s Injury or Illness.
-Up to six (6) days of earned sick leave may be used in any twelve-month period to provide direct care for an immediate family member unable to provide for him or herself due to illness or injury.
+- Sick Leave for Immediate Family Member’s Injury or Illness (Dependent Sick Leave): Up to six (6) days of earned sick leave may be used in any calendar year to provide direct care for an immediate family member unable to provide for themselves due to illness or injury.
 Once the dependent sick leave is exhausted, employees must then use their vacation leave to remain in paid status.
 Such leave time may be designated as and count toward the maximum leave periods allowed by the Family Medical Leave Act Policy and/or the Parental Leave Policy.

-- Routine Appointments.
-Time off for routine appointments with a physician, hospital or other medical professional service for the eligible employee is charged to sick leave provided the eligible employee does not make up the time.
+- Routine Appointments: Time off for routine appointments with a physician, hospital or other medical professional service for the eligible employee must be charged to sick leave if the eligible employee does not make up the time.

-- Worker’s Compensation.
-If an illness or injury is occupationally incurred, the eligible employee must notify their supervisor immediately.
+- Workers’ Compensation: If an illness or injury is occupationally incurred, the eligible employee must notify their supervisor immediately.
 In the event of lost time as a result of an occupational injury or illness, the eligible employee is required to use their accrued sick leave followed by their accrued vacation leave in accordance with the worker’s compensation policy.
-The eligible employee’s supervisor must submit the “Employer’s Report of Occupational Injury or Disease” form to the Office of Human Resources within 24 hours.
+The eligible employee’s supervisor must submit the “First Report of Occupational Injury or Disease” form to the Office of Human Resources within 24 hours.

-- Special Circumstances.
-In those cases where an eligible employee’s absences exceed earned sick leave, the Department Chair or Director may recommend to the Chief Human Resources Officer an additional period of sick leave.
+- Special Circumstances: In situations when an eligible employee’s absences exceed their available sick and vacation leave balances, the Department Chair or Director may recommend the Vice President and Chief Human Resources Officer approve an additional period of sick leave.
 These exceptions are rare and reserved for extenuating circumstances.
 Request for Additional Period of Sick Leave form.